dshepsis/Autoride/routines/README.md

 is sent to a designated channel.
 This is useful for monitoring the stability of various sites, tools, and resources.

+Each routine has these properties:
+* `name` — A string name to identify/describe the routine in logs and error messages.
-Each routine has an `interval_ms` property, which determines how many milliseconds are waited between calls.
+* `interval_ms` — Determines how many milliseconds are waited between calls.
 This interval is not actually precise and can vary widely if the bot is busy with other tasks.
-Each routine also has an `execute` method, which receives the Discord.js `client` object, in order to send messages based on its results.
+* `execute` method — Receives the Discord.js `client` object, in order to send messages based on its results.
+* `enabled` (optional) — If undefined or truthy, this routine will be run at the specified interval.
+If falsy, this routine will not be run at all.